Filmfare Critics Award for Best Film

 The Filmfare Critics Award for Best Film is awarded during annual Filmfare Awards, given by the Filmfare magazine.
 The awards are the oldest and most prominent film awards given for Hindi films in India.
 The yearly awards started in 1954.
 Movie awards were first given by popular vote.
 Many complained that films of artistic merit rather than commercial appeal were being overlooked, hence a new award category was added, the Best Film (Critics).
-The record of maximum number of wins in this category is with Mani Kaul having won four times, followed by Kumar Shahani, who won three times.
+The record of maximum number of wins in this category is with Mani Kaul having won four times, followed by Shoojit Sircar and Kumar Shahani, who won three times each.

 Rajnigandha, Black and Zindagi Na Milegi Dobara are the only films to win both Best Film (Critics) and Best Film.

 Winner

 In the list below, each individual entry shows the winning title, followed by the director of the film.